 Mountain Cabin at Stony Pond Farm is a pretty magical escape from the rat race, but just in case you drink your fill of mountain views, adorable farm animals, and woodland hikes, you’re only 15 minutes from the bustling little city of St. Albans and Lake Champlain, and just 35 minutes from the Canadian border.

-So next time you feel those camping vibes coming on, embrace whatever weather Mother Nature throws your way and indulge in a Vermont cabin camping adventure.
-You can reserve this sweet Mountain Cabin through Hipcamp.
+So next time you feel those camping vibes coming on, embrace whatever weather Mother Nature throws your way and indulge in a Vermont cabin rental instead.
+You can reserve this sweet Mountain Cabin through Airbnb.
 You won’t regret it for a second.

-Want to read more about cabin camping in Vermont and New England?
+Want to read more about awesome Vermont cabin rentals?
 Check out these posts:

 Want to save this post for later?
 Add it to your Pinterest board!